rwang-ai/knowledge-notes/OAuth.md

+# Problem Statement

+The core problem OAuth 2 address is to enable users grant 3rd party applications limited access to their resources on a service, with specific permissions defined by scopes, without sharing their credentials with those applications.

+Concepts
 - OAuth scopes  - access levels, providing transparency to client on what they are permitting the client to do during the authorization process.
 - OAuth flows -
     - Authorization code flow